Mechanical Engineering BS

 The Bachelor of Science in Mechanical Engineering program includes the study of mechanical design, thermal-fluid systems, applied mechanics, and automation.
 The mechanical engineering student is prepared in all of these areas to analyze and design complex mechanical systems.
 Graduates can specialize in areas such as energy conversion systems, mechanisms and machines, manufacturing, materials, automation, and applied robotics through elective courses.

-The Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
+The mechanical engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.

 Mechanical Engineering Program Mission

-The Mechanical Engineering program has the primary mission of providing students a high-quality undergraduate engineering education with
+The mechanical engineering program has the primary mission of providing students a high-quality undergraduate engineering education with

 • A curriculum that is firmly grounded in engineering fundamentals.